Sutter Club

 The Sutter Club is a historic building located in Sacramento, California constructed in 1930 in a Spanish Eclectic style.
 It was recognized as a Sacramento landmark in 1982.
 Designed by local architecture firms Dean & Dean and Starks & Flanders, it draws from Mediterranean and Spanish architectural styles.
 The Sutter Club was formed in 1889 to provide a social outlet for successful Sacramento merchants and professional men.
 The club is among the oldest social clubs in California.

+The club operates under laws for 501(c)(7) Social and Recreation Clubs; in 2025 it claimed total revenue of $5,794,353 and total assets of $8,979,811.
+The separate Sutter Club Foundation for preservation of the architecture and history of the club is a 501(c)(3) public charity.
+In 2024, it claimed total assets of $115,044 and total revenue of $324,806.